joergsimon/SSL-ECG-Paper-Reimplementaton/README.md

 or you execute the `install.sh` script, although you need to manually intervine all the times.

+**After you did install the environment:**

+After you did install the environment, there are some more steps to do:

+create a folder `cache` on the top level, and then one for each dataset you want to use inside, so `cache/amigos`, `cache/wesad` and `cache/dreamer`.

+also edit the file `src/constants.py` and change the variables towards the correct
 ## Mode of usage

 I uploaded the pretrained models, so you can use them like in `src/run_example.py`